BY J.J. MESSNER AND HANNAH BLYTH

 Even more informative than the year-on-year trends are the trends identifiable over a decade.
 Not only was Cuba tied for the most improved country year-on-year in 2015, it is also the most improved country over the past decade.
 Though the country continues to experience problems in the provision of public services and issues such as Human Rights and State Legitimacy, it has nevertheless made great strides economically, driven by the reform agenda of Raul Castro.
 It is reasonable to assume that, with the thawing of the relationship between the United States and Cuba, this trend will continue to be positive over the coming years.

 Improving by 3.4 points in this year’s Index, 2014 saw Georgia make strides in economic growth, trade, and government transparency.
 Signing an association agreement with the European Union in June along with Moldova and Ukraine, Georgia’s trade and political deals were aimed at reducing trade barriers and propelling democratic reforms.
-The agreement provided important stimulus for the Georgian economy, which has also benefited from the Georgian government’s investment in energy security which began after relations soured with Russia following the 2008 war.
+The agreement provided important stimulus for the Georgian economy, which has also benefitted from the Georgian government’s investment in energy security which began after relations soured with Russia following the 2008 war.
 Georgia’s Demographic Pressures improved in 2014, bouncing back from flooding which affected an estimated 25,000 people in 2013.
 Georgia’s State Legitimacy indicator was a notable exception to the country’s overall improvements, prompted by political turmoil within the governing Georgian Dream coalition in November, as well as the Russia’s signature of a strategic partnership agreement with the breakaway region of Abkhazia.

 The past year saw Portugal rise from the ashes of the European debt crisis, making a clean exit from the 78 billion euro international bailout program.
 While heralded as economically risky by some for exiting without a credit line safety net, strides were nonetheless made in 2014 with the country experiencing its first full-year of growth since 2010 and reducing its unemployment rate.
 The continuation of austerity measures which led to widespread protests in 2012 and 2013 in Portugal, echoing those of its regional neighbors, has left deep socio-economic divides within the country.
 As the government attempts to walk the fragile economic line post-bailout, it will have its work cut out for it to address the underlying social issues which threaten to boil over in the worsened Group Grievance indicator.